Listen to this article

 Patient-Specific Fall Risk Assessments

 Not all patients enter the hospital with the same fall risk.
 Many teams use tools such as the Morse Falls Scale or ADN’s Fall Prevention Calculator to assess a patient’s fall risk on admission.
-This can help care teams put interventions in place to lower the risk.
+However, simply identifying a patient as high-risk is not enough.
+Care teams must develop personalized interventions that account for specific risk factors.

 Environmental Modifications